Why is Soil So Important and Specific

 What’s on the Label:

-Reading the label on the bag and the manufacturer’s instructions will provide valuable information.
-The bags, however, are usually opaque.
-You cannot see the actual product until you have opened the bag at home.
+Reading the label on the bag and the manufacturer’s instructions will provide you with valuable information.
+The bags, however, are usually opaque, which means you cannot see the actual product until you have opened the bag at home.
 (Some brands offer a refund; check the bag.)

 Look for symbols on the bag.
-There are some helpful reviews of potting products.
+These will provide some helpful external reviews of the products inside.
 Check for these: